 Apple Fitness+ Updates: These are for Apple’s subscription service, Apple Fitness+ (Plus), which I’ve covered in the past.
 These updates are modest for now, though again, I expect far more updates in the fall here, in line with last year.
 In the meantime, these two new items will arrive later this month (June).

-– Adding slate of new Artist spotlight series workouts: including Lady Gaga, Keith Urban, Jennifer Lopez, and Alisha Keys.
+– Adding slate of new Artist spotlight series workouts: including Lady Gaga, Keith Urban, Jennifer Lopez, and Alicia Keys.

 – Adding new instructor Jeanette Jenkins, with her workout series focused on HIIT & Strength workouts.